technipelago/grails-crm-sales-ui/README.md

 ## Lead Management User Interface for GR8 CRM
 This plugin provides a Twitter Bootstrap user interface for lead and sales management in GR8 CRM applications.

+### Documentation

+Complete documentation for this plugin can be found at [gr8crm.github.io](http://gr8crm.github.io/plugins/crm-sales-ui/)